 To start, I toasted the whole natural almonds for 10 minutes to give it an extra crunch.
 You can skip this step, but you’ll be toasting the coconut anyway, so you may as well throw it into the oven, too.

-Blue Diamond Almonds is the Official Snack Nut of USA Swimming, and I’m partnering with them to bring you some delicious, healthy snacks to help fuel your day.
+I’m partnering with Blue Diamond Almonds to bring you some delicious, healthy snacks to help fuel your day.
 I’ve shared some tasty trail mix recipes using Blue Diamond Whole Natural Almonds, including mango chili, apple blueberry, chocolate cranberry and tropical delight.
 Be sure to check out those recipes for healthy snack ideas!

 - Why I used brown rice syrup: Initially, I used a mixture of honey and brown rice syrup for these snack bars, but they turned out too sweet and too sticky.
 The flavors of brown rice syrup are much more mellow, so I decided to use it as the only sweetener for these bars.
 I haven’t tried it, but I don’t think that maple syrup would work with this recipe because it’s not sticky enough to hold everything together.